Einavzil/cloudprogramming/README.md

-# cloudprogramming
+# Cloud Programming Course

 ## Einav Zilka

-To run, aws secrets are needed.
-They can be set with the following commands:
+## How to run

+### AWS Credentials

+Edit the following commands with your aws secrets to run:

 Windows